franklinhu/finatra-core/README.md

 object PretendServer {
   val myApp = new MyApp
   val otherApp = new OtherApp
-  val anotherApp = new AnotherAPp
+  val anotherApp = new AnotherApp

   val controllers = new Controllers